 If you’re like most people, you may find the need to talk more and listen less.
 Yet, you’ll likely want others to listen to you.
 That’s the epitome of selfishness.

 Rather than waiting for your turn to talk, take time to listen to others so that you understand them.
 And don’t just stop at that — be friendly and find ways of making others’ lives better.
-Listening, being friendly, and helping others will create a mutual relationship of care.
+Listening, being nice, and helping others will create a mutual relationship of care.

 6. Practice kindness.